 When it comes to catering, plated dinners tend to be the most expensive option.
 Save money by asking each potential caterer about having a buffet or family-style stations.
 Contact us today for a list of preferred vendors!
 As for alcohol, start by eliminating children and guests you know will not be interested in drinking alcohol.
 After you’ve got your headcount, we suggest purchasing your alcohol in bulk at Costco.
 The best part about buying your alcohol at Costco is their return policy – allowing you to return any unopened bottles for full price!

 The greater the number of guests, the greater the cost of your wedding.
 Keep things intimate with a small wedding.
 Limit the number of plus-ones given out by only inviting couples you socialize with regularly.
 If a small wedding isn’t something you view as possible for you, trim your guest list by just 10 to 20 people.
 Although this doesn’t seem like many people, you would be surprised how big of a price difference this can make.

 When setting your date, save money by contemplating a less popular month, such as January or February.
 The more demand for a given date, the higher the price you will pay for your venue.
 Seeing as Saturday is the most expensive day to get married, consider getting married on a Sunday or weeknight.
 Also, be sure to take advantage of what is included in each venue’s rental fee.
-Ball Conference Center makes this easy by laying all pricing out from the beginning.
+Ball Event Center makes this easy by laying all pricing out from the beginning.
 To see all Ball has to offer you on your big day, click here!